-Job security has rapidly decreased as a result of the global economic downturn and financial crisis.
+Job security has rapidly decreased in modern times.
 In a recent survey, employees ranked job security as the greatest contributing factor to job satisfaction.
-However, because job insecurity is unavoidable in the current situation, organizations need to understand the conditions under which employees can remain engaged at work and how negative responses to job insecurity can be reduced.
+However, because job insecurity is currently much more common, organizations need to understand the conditions under which employees can remain engaged at work and how negative responses to job insecurity can be reduced.

 Past research has produced mixed results regarding the link between job insecurity and job performance.
 Some have suggested that more work needs to be done in exploring work contexts or situations as factors that may influence this relationship.
 This research (Wang, Lu, & Siu, 2015) sought to fill this gap and identified organizational justice as an important contextual factor.

 When employees don’t feel secure in their job, increased stress and negative emotions impact their work performance.
 But what intervention strategies will produce the greatest results?
 The researchers initially examined the relationship between job insecurity and performance and found that increased feelings of job insecurity corresponded with low levels of job performance.
 However, this was not the case for employees in organizations with high levels of organizational justice.
 Organizational justice has to do with the policies and procedures put in place to make employees feel as though they are treated fairly.